-With video games being as present in pop culture as ever, working in games has turned into an attractive field of work for many people who grew up playing them.
+With video games increasingly relevant in popular culture, the industy surrounding them has turned into an attractive field of work for many.
 Game audio can be a varied and interesting field to work in, offering creative and technical challenges while also testing your social skills.
 If you want to make a living in that competitive area, here are some tips to help you succeed.

 Be more than an artist